 Then there are days where you need something more.
 Something too big or too awkward to fit in your pockets.
 Something small, but not needed frequently enough to carry it in your pockets.
 Something you’ll want to have nearby if you need it, without having to think too much about it.

 Men have been carrying bags for years, from the Scottish sporran, to military field bags, to the modern messenger bags slung ubiquitously over the shoulder of New York couriers.
 Sometimes it was to carry stuff that wouldn’t fit into pockets, sometimes they were to replace pockets entirely.

 Most guys today carry a bag because they’re transporting a laptop.
 You’re less likely to drop it, ding it, or scuff it.
 It’s more ergonomic.
 It’s more discrete.
-It’s the obvious choice, but since you’re carrying a bag, why stop there?
+It’s the obvious choice.
+Since you’re carrying a bag, why stop at packing just your laptop?